 In Canada, each province and territory has a central authority that is responsible for managing every Convention case involving that province or territory.
 In addition, Canada has a federal central authority in Ottawa, but that office does not manage individual Convention cases.
 Instead, it assists with the locating of children, public education and international communications.

 The central authority for B.C. is Penny Lipsack.
-She is a lawyer with the Ministry of Justice in Victoria.
+She is a lawyer with the Ministry of Attorney General in Victoria.
 You can contact her at: 250 356-8433 or Penelope.Lipsack@gov.bc.ca.

 4. What can the B.C. central authority do for me?

 The B.C. central authority can do the following:

 - Advise whether the country where your child is currently living is a Convention treaty partner with Canada

 - Provide an application form for a child’s return or for international access to a child

 - Assist in locating a child whose whereabouts is unknown

 - Provide information about the law and legal aid system in the other country or in B.C., as applicable

 - Provide information about other resources and courses of action available to you

 - Liaise with other agencies, including the police, Crown counsel, Canada Border Services Agency and Passport Canada, and